PratikMunot/LearnKubernetes/KubernetesArchitecture/readme.md

 ## Other Kubernetes Components

-### Ingress
-> The request we make from browser first goes to ingress and ingress then forwards it to Service.
-> https://myapp.com    is the ingress and ingress reroutes it to http://124.89.10.12:8080 which is basically a service.

-### ConfigMap
-> Its an external configuration of the application.
-> It contains configuration data of urls of database or some other services we use.

-### Secret
-> Secret is same as configMap but it is used to store secret data like db username and db password or other credentials.
-> Data is not stored in plain text format but in base64 encoded

 ### Volumes
 > It attaches physical storage on harddrive to your pod to the local hardrive or cloud storage or other VM etc
 > Kubernetes/k8s cluster is not responsible for managing the data and storing it persistently.
 We as an administrator are responsible for managing and storing and replicating the data.